 Last, but not least, your cat may be suffering from some sort of medical issue such as a urinary tract infection or cystitis.
 If nothing else you do seems to be working or your cat is showing other signs of outward discomfort, then you should take them to the veterinarian’s office for a proper check-up.

 While many people love cats for their independent nature, this can often result in some behavioral issues.
 As much as we appreciate our feline companions, they can often be difficult to deal with.
 If your cat is giving you problems with bad bathroom behavior, take a closer look, try some of the fixes that we mentioned above and see if anything changes.
-If nothing changes, then the cause of the issue is more than likely medical related.
+If nothing changes, then the cause of the issue is more than likely medical related so please get them checked out to maintain their health.